-- The parents, or the pupil, if they are 18 or older. - The headteacher - The pupil's social worker if they have one. - The VSH, if the pupil is looked after. - The local authority - The pupil's home authority if it differs from the academy's.
+- The parents, or the pupil, if they are 18 or older - The Headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after - The local authority - The pupil's home authority, if it differs from the academy's

-Where an exclusion is permanent and the Academy Governing Body has decided not to reinstate the pupil, the notification of decision will also include the following:
+Where an exclusion is permanent and the AGB has decided not to reinstate the pupil, the notification of decision will also include the following:

-- The fact that it is a permanent exclusion. - Notice of parents'/guardian's right to ask for the decision to be reviewed by an independent review panel. - The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents) - The name and address to which an application for a review and any written evidence should be submitted. - That a request to hold the meeting remotely can be made and how and to whom the request should be directed. - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs or disability (SEND) are considered to be relevant to the permanent exclusion. - That, regardless of whether the excluded pupil has recognised SEND, parents have a right to require the academy trust to appoint a SEND expert to advise the review panel. - Details of the role of the SEND expert and that there would be no cost to parents for this appointment. - That parents must make clear if they wish for a SEND expert to be appointed in any application for a review.. - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review. - That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
-Also, that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place.
+- The fact that it is a permanent exclusion - Notice of parents' right to ask for the decision to be reviewed by an independent review panel - The date by which an application for an independent review must be made (15 days from the date on which notice in writing of the Academy Governing Body's decision is given to parents) - The name and address to which an application for a review and any written evidence should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs (SEN) are considered to be relevant to the permanent exclusion

+That, regardless of whether the excluded pupil has recognised SEN, parents have a right to require the academy trust to appoint an SEN expert to advise the review panel

+Details of the role of the SEN expert and that there would be no cost to parents for this appointment

+- That parents must make clear if they wish for an SEN expert to be appointed in any application for a review - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
+Also that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place

-An independent review
+7. An independent review

-If parents apply for an independent review within the legal timeframe, the Trust will arrange for an independent panel to review the decision of the Academy Governing Body not to reinstate a permanently excluded pupil.
+If parents apply for an independent review, the academy trust will arrange for an independent panel to review the decision of the Academy Governing Body not to reinstate a permanently excluded pupil.